Naureen Farouq Ibrahim: Education

 She has a degree of Bachelor of Arts (Hons).

 Political career

 She was elected to the National Assembly of Pakistan as a candidate of Pakistan Tehreek-e-Insaf (PTI) on a reserved seat for women from Khyber Pakhtunkhwa in the 2018 Pakistani general election.

 Resignation

-In April 2022, she also resigned from the National Assembly seat along with all Tehreek-e-Insaaf members after the Foreign-imposed Regime Change by the United States.
+In April 2022, she also resigned from the National Assembly seat along with all Tehreek-e-Insaaf members after the PTI's boycott decision.